 How to comment on this rulemaking proposal

 DEQ is asking for public comment on the proposed rules.
 Anyone can submit comments and questions about this rulemaking.
-A person can submit comments through an online web page, by regular mail or at the public hearing.
+You can submit comments through an online web page, by regular mail or at the public hearing.

 Comment deadline